crusaderky/pathfinder2e_stats/doc/notebooks/index.rst

 Notebooks
 =========

-If you've finished :doc:`getting_started`, we can start dissecting some actual complex problems.
+If you've finished :doc:`../getting_started`, we can start dissecting some actual complex problems.
 Below there are a few examples.

 These notebooks are all `available here